Background pattern

 One to two tablets, three times a day.

-Distribute your tablets uniformly throughout the day.
-For example, take one tablet in the morning and another at night.
+Distribute your tablets evenly throughout the day.
+For example, take one tablet in the morning and another in the evening.

 Try to take the tablet at the same time every day.
-This will ensure that there is a constant amount of the medication in the body.
-Taking the tablets always at the same time will help you remember to take them.
+This will ensure that there is a constant amount of the medication in your body.
+Taking the tablets at the same time every day will help you remember to take them.

 Use in children and adolescents

-The safety and efficacy of betahistina in children and adolescents have not yet been established.
+The safety and efficacy of betahistina in children and adolescents have not been established yet.

 Your doctor will adjust the dose based on your progress.